IsabelleWielert/PhDThesisIW/README.md

 - DoubleTrap (Analysis of Data from double laser trap & the calibration of the trap stiffness.)
 - GrowthratesandStatisticalTest (Based on growth rate data from colony forming units.)
 - PiliLabelling (Semi-automated programs to analyse videos of fluorescently labelled T4P - numbers and dynamics.)
-- RadialMotilityAnalysis_ProjectColonyEversion (Analysis of motility of fluorescentgonococci inside colonies, radially and time-resolved to investigate motility regimes.)
+- RadialMotilityAnalysis_ProjectColonyEversion (Analysis of motility of fluorescent gonococci inside colonies, radially and time-resolved to investigate motility regimes.)
 - StatisticalTest_SurvivalAssay (Statistical tests on data from survival assays of colony forming units to verify significant changes in killing kinetics.)
-- TwitchingMotility (Analyse the twithcing motility of gonococci.
+- TwitchingMotility (Analysis of twitching of gonococci.
 Developed by Lena Dewenter, post-processing of tracks was developed by Isabelle Wielert.)